Global Conquest

 Global Conquest is a video game published by Microplay Software in 1992 for IBM PC compatibles.
-It is a version of Empire with numerous gameplay upgrades and a multi-player mode supported via modems.
+It is a version of Command HQ with numerous gameplay upgrades and a multi-player mode supported via modems.

 Plot

-Global Conquest is a strategy game where the object is to discover territories and conquer the world through strategy and management of military and economic resources.
+Global Conquest is a strategy video game in which the player finds territories and then tries to take over the world through strategy and management of military and economic resources.

-The game always involves four opponents, which may be controlled by the computer or human players, and can be played via modem.
-The world is generated for every game, with the environment composed of oceans, plains, forests, swamps, or mountains, to which the players add units such as infantry, armor, subs, airplanes, battleships, and aircraft carriers.
-Players start with, and can manufacture, a spy unit that can not only steal secrets but can see with wide-ranging eyes.
-A player's Comcen is the most powerful piece, and a player is out of the game upon losing the Comcen.
-A player's collection of cities, also known as burbs, creates units and must then financially support them with money dumped into the treasury each turn.
+The game always involves four opponents, which can be controlled by the computer or human players, using play via modem.
+The world is generated completely for every game, with the environment composed of features including oceans, plains, forests, swamps, and mountains, to which the players add units such as infantry, armor, submarines, airplanes, battleships, and aircraft carriers.
+Players begin with a spy unit, and can create more, which has the ability to steal secrets from opponent and view the world at wide range.
+A player uses a powerful Comcen and will be eliminated from the game upon losing the Comcen.
+A player collects cities, also known as burbs, which create units and financially support these units with money generated into the treasury every turn.

 As with Bunten's earlier game M.U.L.E., Global Conquest is designed to balance gameplay between players.
 Random events are adjusted so that the player in first place is never lucky and the last-place player is never unlucky.